 It’s safe to say that our recent kitchen makeover was a complete success (we’re just ignoring the bit where we accidentally smashed our hob).

-Saying that it’s life changing may be a bit of an exaggeration, but it has definitely made a huge difference to the way the kitchen feels and it’s now a room we enjoy spending time in.
+Saying that it’s life-changing may be a bit of an exaggeration, but it has definitely made a huge difference to the way the kitchen feels and it’s now a room we enjoy spending time in.

 As well as the full-on makeover of the cabinets, we added a few additional touches that make the kitchen work even better for us and help make the space feel more inviting.

 This has got to be the easiest DIY project we’ve ever shared and it really only takes minutes to complete!
 Best of all, it’s super cheap, too!
-Each DIY picture shelf only cost just over 2€ to make!
+Each DIY picture shelf only costs just over 2€ to make!

 This is what you will need to build your own DIY picture shelf: